-Fig. 6: resolution evaluation with a test grid.
+Fig. 6: resolution evaluation.
 Top left: center.
 Top right: 20° upward.
 Bottom left: 20° left.
 Bottom right: 20° down.
-The overlaid rectangles are 1arcmin x 1arcmin.
+The overlaid rectangles are laremin x laremin.

 Fig. 5 shows a complete 3d modeling of the elliptic design, including mirror simulation by ray tracing, and an anatomically correct head model.
-The glasses and display edges are but roughly cut (real glasses would have some nicely designed edge shapes).
+The glasses and display shaped are but roughly cut (real glasses would include some nicely designed border shaping).

 The field of view of the elliptic design can be very large in the horizontal, more than 140° total, with a binocular center range of 80°.
-The vertical range, although limited to about 45° by the display edge getting into sight, is still competitive, regarding existing designs.
+The vertical range, although limited to about 45°, by the display edge getting into sight, is still equal to, or better than many existing designs.

 Fig. 6 shows images of a crosshair grid test pattern, with grid lines originally less than 1 arcmin thick.
 As expected, the display is almost free of astigmatism and the center of view is the location of best relative focus for any eye rotation angle.
 We see that the optical resolution partly falls short of the desired 1 arcmin.
 The vertical blur effect may be attributed to the focus change along the vertical extension of the effective mirror area which is certainly an effect present in off-axis designs.
-For the horizontal, we see a degradation from about one arcmin at the top to 2 arcmin (full contrast) at the bottom.
+For the horizontal, we see a degradation from about one arcmin at the top to 2 arcmin at the bottom.
 This may indicate some space for further optimization (we should remember that the ellipse calculation was done by a simple focus law application, and the 2d result has simply been rotated to obtain the 3d shape).